BKS is chosen by serious sport and touring riders as well as virtually all UK Police Forces and other Emergency Services.

-With over 30 years’ experience, every suit is still measured, designed and fitted by Brian Sansom himself who then uses his skilled team of suitmakers to produce computerised patterns, hand cut leather panels and precision stitched garments, each one being individually made for every client.
+With 35 years’ experience, every suit is still measured, designed and fitted by Brian Sansom himself who then uses his skilled team of suitmakers to produce computerised patterns, hand cut leather panels and precision stitched garments, each one being individually made for every client.
 A small office team assist Brian with the running of the day to day business and provides customers and suppliers alike with courteous and efficient response to match the quality of its products.

 Once a fashion design hopeful, fresh from Exeter Technical College, BKS (Brian Keith Sansom) was started in a back bedroom in 1986 as a one man operation.
 The ﬁrst motorcycle suit customers were police riders from the Devon and Cornwall and Dorset Constabularies.
 In 1988 a small workshop saw the first of 15 staff assemble and by 1993 the business outgrew its first premises and moved again.
 The business had continued to ﬂourish gaining contracts with nearly 20 Police forces and so began the operation in New North Road, Exmouth.
 An old printing works that had been vacant for a few years went on to become the home of BKS to this day which has grown into a fully equipped factory unit and sales studio.

 New protective clothing laws were introduced in 1994 (CE Approval) and BKS were the very ﬁrst company on the Planet to meet these requirements!
 Brian Sansom helped Cambridge University Professor of Physiology, Dr. Roderick Woods, formulate the ‘Cambridge Standard’ for Motorcycle Clothing which has since gone on to become recognised as part of the European directive for Personal Protective Equipment (PPE) and replaced with EN 13595 (parts 1-4).